This post may contain affiliate links.

 7. A Boost in Self-esteem

 Sometimes we seek self-esteem in the wrong ways, such as buying more stuff to make us feel better about ourselves, make us feel prettier or better than others.

 I admit, I used to cling to materialism hoping to boost my self-esteem.
-I knew it was wrong but until you finally let go of that obsession and greed of material possessions, you will feel and know what I mean when I say “you don’t need to have a lot of stuff to feel good about yourself.”
+I knew it was wrong but until I finally let go of that obsession and greed of material possessions, I finally learned what it means when I say “you don’t need to have a lot of stuff to feel good about yourself.”

 By embracing Minimalism, I realized how easy it is to have self-confidence because you lose that obsession to compare yourself to others.
 You feel happy about yourself because of who you really are and not because of the things you wear.

 The great thing about Minimalism is that there are no right or wrong ways to downsize your life.
 What adds value to your life may be different from mine, so you can create your own Minimalism and you can choose how far you can go.